-If you love data, chances are you use a powerful tool like Google Analytics to gain insights into how customers interact with your website.
-And for many of you, being able to track your Wufoo form performance in Google Analytics was on your wishlist.
+If you love data, chances are you use a powerful tool like Google Analytics (GA) to gain insights into how people interact with your website.

 Enable Google Analytics for Wufoo with one click